 Be Wary of Brokers Offering Large Bonuses

 Forex trading bonuses are always problematic.
 They can entice new traders to invest and lose more than they can afford.
 For this reason, bonuses are banned in the US, UK and EU but are still offered by some international brokers.
 They almost always come with unrealistic requirements, and the larger the bonus, the more difficult it can be to meet them.
 It is advisable to avoid forex trading bonus offers altogether.
 If you are interested in one, make sure you understand every word of the fine print before you commit to it.

 What happened to IronFX and its bonus programs?

-IronFX was one of the innovators for using aggressive bonus programs to grow its global customer base, and it was highly successful.
-Its business model drew both scorn and competition, but it was only a matter of time before a group of “malicious” traders developed a clever way to “game the system”, as the management of IronFX contended in legal proceedings.
+IronFX was known for using aggressive bonus programs to grow its global customer base, and it was highly successful.
+Its business model drew both scorn and competition.
+However, it was only a matter of time before a group of “malicious” traders developed a clever way to “game the system”, as the management of IronFX contended in legal proceedings.

-The issues came to a head when accounts were frozen for 160 Chinese clients and others, due to rule violations.
+The issues came to a head when more than 160 accounts were frozen due to rule violations.
 The firm’s Shanghai office was stormed and ransacked.
-Legal briefs were filed in Cyprus, and, as was reported, “CySEC went so far as to fine the firm €335,000, its largest fine to date, and ASIC ordered the firm to correct its disclosure documents.”
+Legal briefs were filed in Cyprus, and as was reported at the time, “CySEC went so far as to fine the firm €335,000, its largest fine to date, and ASIC ordered the firm to correct its disclosure documents.”

 The abusive trading strategy was not divulged.
-It is not that difficult to surmise that two duplicitous individuals could set up separate accounts and receive two bonuses.
+It is not difficult to surmise that two duplicitous individuals could set up separate accounts and receive two bonuses.
 One account would buy a “High” option, while the other, a “Low” option for the same asset.
-Over time, this hedging approach might result in bonus money being left on the table for withdrawal – maliciously “Free Money” from the prospective of IronFX management.
+Over time, this hedging approach might result in bonus money being left on the table for withdrawal – maliciously obtained “free money” from the perspective of the IronFX management.